hycsg/csvquery/README.md

-# Super CSV
+# CSV Query

-A python library that allows you to use NoSQL-style queries on CSV files.
+A python package that allows you to execute NoSQL-style queries on CSV files.

 ## Downloading

-Download **super_csv.py** and add it to your project folder (WIP).
+Download **csv_query.py** and add it to your project folder (WIP).

 ## Usage